dalance/svlint/RULES.md

 To keep compatibility with Verilog, the default net type of an undeclared net in SystemVerilog is `wire` (a net, not a variable), which requires evaluating a list of values with strengths, rather than simply looking up a value.
-The distiction between data storage elements and physical wires is therefore made in using `always_comb`, `always_ff`, and (less commonly) `always_latch` keywords.
+The distinction between data storage elements and physical wires is therefore made in using `always_comb`, `always_ff`, and (less commonly) `always_latch` keywords.

 Variables are preferred over nets for most digital logic for 2 reasons:
 - Only 0 or 1 drivers allowed, so an accidental multi-driving is caught by a compile time error.
 - Simulator performance (dependent on implemetation).
   Value can be found by lookup, rather than evaluation of drivers.
 When `` `default_nettype none`` is used, all signals must be declared, thus forcing the author to consider whether they mean a variable or a net.

+See also:
+  - **inout_with_tri** - Useful companion rule.
+  - **input_with_var** - Useful companion rule.
+  - **output_with_var** - Useful companion rule.

 The most relevant clauses of IEEE1800-2017 are:
   - 6.5 Nets and variables